 As one would expect, there is an abundant choice of water-sports activities available in the bay, such as waterskiing, scuba diving, jet skis, sailing and kayaking as well as a variety of other rides.

 Guided cycling tours can also be arranged.

 There are various hiking trails which can be found in the hills where one can enjoy the spectacular views of the area.

 Only a short drive away, one can also play golf!

 During the summer months, one can visit the Pissouri Amphitheatre which is located on the eastern slope of Cape Aspro ridge to enjoy plays, dances, concerns whilst enjoying the magnificent views of the valley.

 Pissouri is also closely located to the famous archaeological sites of Kourion and Palaipaphos.

 Undoubtedly, Pissouri village is a great place to live or visit.

-It is conveniently located near two cities and set between the mountains and the sea it is a truly enchanting village.
-The amounts of activities, restaurants and places to visit are enough to ensure that you are never short of choice.
+It is conveniently located near two cities and set between the mountains and the sea.
+It is a truly enchanting village.
+The amount of activities, restaurants and places to visit are enough to ensure that you are never short of choice.